johnpeart/johnpeart.github.io/src/posts/blogpost/2025-04-06-custom-game-boy-cartridges.md

 - gaming
 ---

 The *Nintendo Game Boy* is more than 35 years old.
-That's ancient in technology terms but there is life in the old dog yet.
+That’s ancient in technology terms but there is life in the old dog yet.

 Last year, I bought an [*Analogue Pocket*](https://www.analogue.co/pocket): a wonderful device that allows me to play original *Game Boy* cartridges on modern hardware.
 The full colour, high resolution display makes every single game pop with a brilliance that makes the experience of playing these decades old games feel brand new again.